 India is a diverse country, and the Diversity extends to the software engineering graduates across the states.
 Technical education in India has scaled over the last decade boasting thousands of software engineering colleges spread across the length and breadth of the country producing over half a million software engineering graduates annually.
 However, quantity does not always translate to quality.
-In fact, in SHL’s National Employability Report, we found that for the past decade, the quality of software engineers in India has not changed on an aggregate level.
+In fact, in SHL’s National Employability Report, we found that for the past decade, the quality of software engineers in India has not changed on aggregate level.

-Companies around the globe, either those in India that focus on early career hiring or those outside of India that want to build teams in India, want to meet their hiring goals quickly and confidently.
+Companies around the globe, either those in India that focus on early careers hiring or those outside of India that want to build teams in India, want to meet their hiring goals quickly and confidently.
 The need for a balance between quantity and quality sparked questions across industries.
 How many of those software engineering graduates can produce logically correct code and possess technical competence?
 In India, topics such as “employability of software engineering graduates” pop up.
-The term “employability” indicates the percentage of software engineering graduates who can truly meet job performance expectations.
+This term “employability” indicates the percentage of software engineering graduates who can truly meet the job performance expectations.